Ichimoku cloud analysis: USD/CAD, EUR/USD, AUD/USD

 USD/CAD, “US Dollar vs Canadian Dollar”

-USDCAD is testing the bearish channel’s downside border.
-The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
-The markets could indicate that the price may test Tenkan-Sen at 1.2625 and then resume moving downwards to reach 1.2325.
+USDCAD is rebounding from Tenkan-Sen and Kijun-Sen. The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
+The markets could indicate that the price may test the cloud’s downside border at 1.2595 and then resume moving downwards to reach 1.2275.
 Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
-However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.2795.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.2785.
 In this case, the pair may continue growing towards 1.2875.

 EUR/USD, “Euro vs US Dollar”

-EUR/USD is rising inside the bullish channel.
-The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test the cloud’s upside border at 1.0705 and then resume moving upwards to reach 1.0955.
+EURUSD is testing the bullish channel’s downside border.
+The instrument is currently moving inside Ichimoku Cloud, thus indicating a sideways tendency.
+The markets could indicate that the price may test the cloud’s downside border at 1.0680 and then resume moving upwards to reach 1.0915.
 Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.0575.
-In this case, the pair may continue falling towards 1.0485.
-To confirm a further uptrend, the price must break the rising channel’s upside border and fix above 1.0845.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.0595.
+In this case, the pair may continue falling towards 1.0495.
+To confirm a further uptrend, the price must break the upside border of the Triangle pattern and fix above 1.0765.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.